Can households switch their water supplier?

-The role of the water supplier in the deregulated market is to manage customer services for and raise invoices to its the businesses it supplies.
+The role of the water supplier in the deregulated market is to manage customer services for and raise invoices to the businesses it supplies.

-Several of the licensed suppliers now offer consolidated billing for multi-site customers saving time for your business.
+Several of the licensed suppliers now offer consolidated billing for multi-site customers, saving time for your business.

 Our expert partners at AquaSwitch can arrange multi-site quotes for your business with suppliers that offer consolidated billing.
-Our Comparison Service will allow you to compare your current cost of water to other available quotes in the market.
+Our comparison service will allow you to compare your current cost of water to other available quotes in the market.

-To start the Comparison enter the details of one of your premises and our expert partners will collect the rest of the details to provide you with consolidated business quotes for the water supply of your business.
+To start the comparison, enter the details of one of your premises and our expert partners will collect the rest of the details to provide you with consolidated business quotes for the water supply of your business.

 Do I need to use AquaSwitch to change water supplier?

 No, to switch business water supplier you do not need to use a third-party intermediary, like AquaSwitch.
-It is possible for you to contact another licensed supplier and to arrange a switch with them directly.
+It is possible for you to contact another licensed supplier and arrange a switch with them directly.